ABB readies electric vehicle charger business for $3 billion IPO next year - sources

 Analysts at Goldman Sachs estimated in May that the unit’s sales would grow to $495 million next year.

-Investors are placing high valuations on companies that make equipment to charge electric vehicles, and U.S. peers like ChargePoint (CHPT.N) and Blink Charging (BLNK.O) trade at more than 30 times their expected 2023 sales.
+Investors are placing high valuations on companies that make equipment to charge electric vehicles, and U.S. peers like ChargePoint and Blink Charging trade at more than 30 times their expected 2023 sales.

 ($1 = 1.0819 Swiss francs)